package-url/purl-spec/README.rst

   - Strip the `namespace` from leading and trailing '/'
   - Split on '/' as segments
+  - Apply type-specific normalization to each segment if needed
   - UTF-8-encode each segment if needed in your programming language
   - Percent-encode each segment
   - Join the segments with '/'
   - Append this to the `purl`
   - Append '/' to the `purl`
   - Strip the `name` from leading and trailing '/'
+  - Apply type-specific normalization to the `name` if needed
   - UTF-8-encode the `name` if needed in your programming language
   - Append the percent-encoded `name` to the `purl`

 - If the `namespace` is empty:

+  - Apply type-specific normalization to the `name` if needed
   - UTF-8-encode the `name` if needed in your programming language
   - Append the percent-encoded `name` to the `purl`